THORChain Investors Guide

 In summary, there are three variables that influence the RUNE price:

 RUNE’s price chart looks pretty ugly.
 Pun intended!
-The overall trend has been down but appears to have bottomed out.
+The chart appears to have bottomed out.
 It’s interesting to note the deterministic price has been more stable than the actual RUNE price.
 Every peak and valley in the chart can be explained with a news/market event, however, the persistent decline in the RUNE price is mostly from the persistent decline in the speculative premium.
-You can see the shaded aqua area get smaller over time.

 The speculative premium is how the market prices in the future expected size of THORChain.
 It represents how big the market believes THORChain will get.